AromalShaji/GarbageManagementSystem-DjangoSqlite/README.md

     - if it is OFF then ON that
     - else
     - remove ever mail section from the code
+    -
+2. Make sure to give sid and token in the message section of the code
    - if you need messageing system:
     - open twilio
     - create your account
     - genereate token and sid
     - put these two in the corressponding position in the Home/views.py

-2. install xhtml2pdf
+3. install xhtml2pdf
-3. install twilio
+4. install twilio